Home / Academy / International Trade / What Is a Certificate of Origin?

 Key Takeaways

-• A certificate of origin proves the country where goods were produced or substantially transformed
+• A certificate of origin is an official document declaring in which country goods were manufactured or produced.

 Related Articles